-In 2021 and 2020, the cash flow hedges of O2 CR and CETIN CR were effective, and no ineffectiveness was recognised in profit or loss.
+In 2022, a cash flow hedge of O2 Czech Republic was in effect, and no ineffectiveness was recognised in profit or loss.

 The Group's objective is to maintain an appropriate mix of debt with fixed and floating interest rates in line with the risk management concept.